2019 Annual Disclosure Statement

 - That said, my favorite draft experience is the auction.
 I like having access to every player and adding the economic element to the process.

 - I believe that every method currently in use for in-season free agent acquisition is flawed.
 There is a ridiculously easy solution that I’ve written about numerous times (the eBay engine).
-Nobody seems interested enough to at least try it out.
+Only a handful of commissioner services have been interested enough to at least try it out.
+It should be standard.

 - Full season fantasy remains the greatest game.
 From my farewell column at BaseballHQ.com: “My carrot is the exhilaration that comes with creating a successful new strategy, nailing a breakout performer that nobody else saw coming and grinding out a tough victory.
 Winning should provide a massive sense of great accomplishment.
 Picking the right players on one night just doesn’t have the same pay-off for me.”